usna78/Mail-Alias/README.md

 # Sample Aliases Files:
 Two sample configuration files (YAML and JSON formated) are provided as examples of locally maintained aliases files that load as a hash_ref containing acceptable keys and values.
 They intentionally hold various types of comma and space separation to demonstate the flexibility allowed in value formatting.
+They hold examples of the 'mta_' prefix used to incorporate the use of entries in the system MTA aliases file.

+Two sample scripts are included to demonstrate usage.
+Use perldoc with them for descriptions.

-# Limitations
+# Limitations and Applicability
-- This module focuses to converting aliasesto email addresses and does not attempt to duplicate the more complex capabilities of a MTA aliases file.
+- This module focuses to converting aliases to email addresses using a local file you manually edit and maintain.
+The more complex capabilities of a MTA system wide aliases file still require the use of that file.
+When needed those capabilities can be accessed from entries in your local file.
+- This modules reads your local file and resolves the aliases it contains but does not create or update the file.
+You edit your local file manually.
+  The YAML or JASON format is suggested because they have an easy to maintain layout.
+However, you can use any format you like as long as it can be loaded as a hash reference that contains keys with values that are strings or arrays.
+- This module is not dependent on the (excellent) Mail::Alias module.
+Mail::Alias is designed to read, write, update and convert between the
+  Sendmail, Ucbmail and Binmail MTA alias file formats.
+This module has a diffferent purpose, which is to avoid reliance on the MTA system file to the extent possible.
+-

 # Regular aliases and aliases with the mta_ prefix
   - Regular aliases: